LucvandenBrand/Tiled2GBA/README.md

 whilst the **master** branch is meant for stable production-ready releases.

 ### Licence
-All source files are protected under the MIT Licence, except for the included libraries in `src/lib`, `tools/gbfs` and `tools/padbin`.
+All source files are protected under the MIT Licence, except for the included external libraries.
 The used libraries are open-source, but please read their included licenses for their specific terms and conditions.